Belize

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles in community organizations and environmental initiatives, driving positive change.
+- Young Belizeans are increasingly taking on leadership roles in community organizations, environmental advocacy, and cultural initiatives, driving change and innovation.

 - Innovation And Startups